Thika: Climate

-Thika has a subtropical highland climate (Köppen: Cwb) with sunshine most of the year and an average annual temperature of 19.8 °C, with the hottest period in March and April leading to the long rains and the coldest in July.
-The "long rains" season lasts from March/April to May/June.
-The "short rains" season is from October to November/December.
+Thika has a subtropical highland climate (Köppen: Cwb) with sunshine most of the year and an average annual temperature of 19.8 °C. The hottest period is March and April leading to the long rains and the coolest in July.
+The "long rains" season lasts from March/April to May/June with the "short rains" season running from October to November/December.

 Local government

 Before the 2010 constitution, the local government consisted of a thirteen-member Municipal Council, with responsibilities for governmental functions delegated to appointed committees.
-The mayor was chosen from among the elected or nominated councillors for one-year terms.
+The mayor was chosen from among the elected or nominated councilors for one-year terms.
 However, with the new constitution, the municipality was abolished.
 The town is now under the governance of Kiambu County.

 The town in 2008 signed a sister city agreement with Dixon, Illinois to create new economic, cultural and social opportunities.